aronasorman/vmagent/README.md

 ## Get started
 Before running the program, you need to:
-* Generate a service account key for your Google API credentials and put the credentials.json file into `credentials/` directory.
+* Generate a service account key for your Google API credentials and *name it google_credential.json* to put into `credentials/` directory.
 * Have a buildkite-agent token to pass to the program

 To see the usage of the program, you can type `python vmagent.py -h` in the terminal: